agb32/cosmadoc/docs/source/slurmdetail.md

 successfully.
 Occasional complaints typically stem from misunderstandings about how the system operates, rather than from systemic issues.

 A key underlying assumption is that projects with large allocations also have a large number of active users.
 This ensures that resources are consistently in use -- either through many users submitting jobs or through the regular submission of large jobs.
 Until recently, this assumption has generally held true.
+In cases where there is a large project with only a small number of users, we can on occasion increase the priority of those users.

 Another important factor is the presence of some idle capacity in the system.
 A certain level of unused resources is necessary to maintain